cplb/Jokes/README.md

 ### Why are elephants big, grey and wrinkly?

-BEcause if they were small, white and smooth they would be table-tennis balls.
+Because if they were small, white and smooth they would be table-tennis balls.

 ### What's grey, has eight legs and two trunks?